Kim Kardashian, Kylie Jenner Announce New Kylie Cosmetics Collaboration

 A post shared by Kylie (@kyliejenner) on

-Kylie even managed to get her BBB rating changed saying, “I’m excited to tell you that the Better Business Bureau has looked at the facts and changed the rating.”
+Kylie even managed to get her BBB rating changed, saying, “I’m excited to tell you that the Better Business Bureau has looked at the facts and changed the rating.”

 Do you think Kylie Jenner’s cosmetic collaboration with her sister Kim Kardashian will be her most successful business venture yet?
 Let us know what you think in the comments section below!